-To calculate the effect of batteries contribution to the 2019 ESOO demand profile forecasts, CSIRO has developed a detailed set of battery charge/discharge profiles.
+To calculate the effect of batteries contribution to the 2020 ESOO demand profile forecasts, CSIRO developed a detailed set of normalised battery charge/discharge profiles.
 These profiles were developed using New South Wales customer load profile data for from the Smart Grid Smart Cities program run by Ausgrid.
-CSIRO provided load profiles for each region based from these profiles.
+CSIRO provided load profiles for each region based from these profiles, with regions other than NSW adjusted based on zone substation data.

-Figure 14 compares the charge/discharge profiles of the two battery operating types for New South Wales for February and July.
-Actual charge/discharge profile will depend on the actual availability of solar resources to charge the battery system.
+Figure 14 compares the charge/discharge profiles of the two battery operating types for New South Wales for February .
+Actual charge/discharge profile will depend on a range of factors including the actual availability of solar resources to charge the battery system, household consumption, and battery size.